QNET launches FinGreen financial literacy programme

-- Direct selling company rolls out pilot project in Turkey and Nigeria to increase financial inclusion for marginalised communities with plan for expansion in Middle East region
+Direct selling company rolls out pilot in Turkey and Nigeria to increase financial inclusion for marginalised communities with plan for expansion in Middle East and North Africa region including Egypt.

 FinGreen aims to address the challenges of young adults' financial know-how by equipping them with the proper knowledge and confidence to make conscious decisions on effectively managing financial services based on these three pillars: